 Blood is essential to maintain human life.
-Through blood circulation, nutrients that are absorbed in the digestive system and the oxygen captured in the lungs are distributed across all organs.
+Through blood circulation, nutrients absorbed in the digestive system and oxygen captured in the lungs are distributed to all organs.

 However, life can be suddenly threatened when there is a reduction in oxygen transport due to severe blood loss.
-While blood transfusion is the most common alternative, shortage in blood stocks, compatibility issues (for more on this please visit post transfusion) and the short life of blood cells are still challenges to overcome.
+While blood transfusion is the most common alternative, shortage in blood stocks, compatibility issues, and the short life of blood cells are still challenges to overcome.
 In addition, in countries where infectious diseases, such as AIDS, affect many citizens, blood donations are rare.

-Oxygen transport is achieved by red blood cells or erythrocytes.
-These are tiny cells present in very high amounts in the blood that contain a protein called hemoglobin.
-This protein has a center with iron which captures oxygen molecules in the lungs and transports it to other tissues, where oxygen is released.
+Oxygen transport is fulfilled by red blood cells or erythrocytes.
+These are cells present in very high amounts in the blood that contain a protein called hemoglobin.
+This protein has a center with iron, which captures oxygen molecules in the lungs and transports them to other tissues, where oxygen is released.

 Figure 1- Illustration for red blood cells or erythrocytes.
 These cells without nucleus, contain inside a protein- Hemoglobin- that transports oxygen from lungs to the rest of the body.
 Hemoglobin contains iron, among other components.
 The iron is what confers these cells the color red and binds to oxygen molecules.